Constructor Chaining in Java (with Example)

 }

-Here, the super keyword represents an object of direct parent class of current object.
-Since super is invoked from an object of child class, super represents an object of class Parent.
+Here, the super keyword refers to the direct parent class of current object.
+Since super is invoked from a child class, it represents a reference to the parent class.

 Example 4: